Health Care

 The groups include rural populations, the uninsured, the economically disadvantaged, the elderly, and the racially marginalized.
 The solutions for limited access to healthcare are categorically dependent on the nature of the limitations.
 However, there are effective remedies that help create better healthcare service delivery.
 The use of telehealth technology helps promote medical outreach in rural and inaccessible areas.
 Telehealth involves using cloud-based data and video conferencing to share medical consultations.
 Medical practitioners can access information and conduct research in labs far from the site, making it faster to provide effective healthcare.

 Finally, the use of free-standing emergency teams helps counter emergencies before medical conditions escalate.
-Moreover, government policies should aim at providing solutions to the uninsured population to promote efficiency in healthcare and address possible effective litigations to the entire population despite the age.
+Moreover, government policies should aim to provide solutions to the uninsured population to promote efficiency in healthcare and address possible effective litigations to the entire population despite their age.

 Pros and cons of solutions proposed.

-The proposed solutions to eliminating limited access to healthcare increase the availability of healthcare resources, thus promoting the patient’s quality of life.
+The proposed solutions to eliminating limited access to health care increase the availability of healthcare resources, thus promoting the patient’s quality of life.
 Moreover, the solutions make it easy for physicians to provide healthcare, creating a defined service delivery system.
 In addition, remote outreach helps create a good rapport between governments, remote citizens, and ethnic groups due to inclusivity.
-Furthermore, the case of community education improves the knowledge of the citizens.
-However, community education might cause misinformation hence impairing the healthcare quality.
+Furthermore, community education improves citizens’ knowledge.
+However, community education might cause misinformation, hence impairing the quality of healthcare.

 If the potential solutions were implemented, there would be heightened cases of beneficence due to an increased sense of moral responsibility.
 This will be caused by the increased confidence in the healthcare sector and a need to be partisan in effecting positive changes.
 So, beneficence refers to the willingness to do good.
 For instance, the act of a physician holding a dying patient’s hand helps calm the patient.
 This is an appropriate moral responsibility to stop a dying patient from panicking or feeling lonely.